 Wellbeing at Oxford

 The University's Wellbeing at Oxford pages focus on student mental health and wellbeing.
 It provides information about the new Student Wellbeing and Mental Health strategy and provides easy access to information for students looking for wellbeing support.
+Health Assured is confidential employee benefit designed to help you deal with any personal and professional problems that may affect your home or work life, health, and general wellbeing.

 The Department of Statistics is committed to making its teaching, resources, facilities and services available to students, staff and others with disabilities as appropriate to ensure that they are not at a disadvantage.
 In some cases, this may require reasonable adjustments to the building, facilities, services or teaching methods.
 The University of Oxford’s initiatives to promote a more inclusive workplace and Buildings Access Guide provides more information.